-Safe Working Load Tests – Cyclical compression tests are performed on filled FIBC to determine the highest weight capacity certified based on a 5:1 safety factor(swl) for non-hazardous and 6:1 safety factor(swl).
+Safe Working Load Tests – Cyclical compression tests are performed on filled FIBC to determine the highest weight capacity certified based on a 5:1 safety factor(swl) for non-hazardous or 6:1 safety factor(swl).
 FIBC must exhibit no destruction up to 5 or 6 times the weight being carried, based on non-hazardous or hazardous classification of product packaged.

-Northeast US & Canada
+East/Southeast & Canada